-Aphthous ulcers are canker sores.
-These small round or oval ulcers can develop on the mucous membranes of the mouth or genitals.
-They usually form on the soft pinkish-red tissue inside the mouth that is not directly attached to bone.
-For example, they can form inside the lips and cheeks and underneath the tongue.
-They do not usually form on the roof of the mouth (hard palate) or on the gums.
+Aphthous ulcers are small round or oval ulcers that develop on the soft tissue inside the mouth.
+They can form inside the lips and cheeks, on or under the tongue and at the base of the gums.
+They do not usually form on the roof of the mouth or tissue connected to bone.
+Anyone can get them.

 What are the symptoms and how are they diagnosed?

 Aphthous ulcers usually begin as a burning or tingling sensation.
 A red spot or bump usually forms, which develops into an open ulcer that turns white or yellow.
 The ulcers are usually small, from .25 to .50 inch in diameter, but larger ulcers are possible.
 A single ulcer usually forms, but clusters can also occur.
 Once they begin to heal, a whitish-gray membrane forms over the ulcer.
 Large aphthous ulcers may cause some scarring after healing.